Webador/SlmMail/docs/Mailgun.md

 Mailgun
 ========

-This transport layer forms the coupling between Zend\Mail and the Email Service Provider [Mailgun](http://www.mailgun.com).
+This transport layer forms the coupling between Laminas\Mail and the Email Service Provider [Mailgun](http://www.mailgun.com).
 The transport is a drop-in component and can be used to send email messages with Cc & Bcc addresses and attachments.

 Installation